trenskow/config/README.md

 # Validation

-The [isvalid](https://npmjs.org/packages/isvalid) is build into the library and can be used to validate the configuration.
+The [isvalid](https://npmjs.org/packages/isvalid) package is build into the library and can be used to validate the configuration.

 > See the documentation for `isvalid` on how to format the schema.